Freed Family Pitch Competition

 How Do You Win

-Each online application, Semi-Finals pitch, and Finals pitch will be reviewed by a panel of judges and evaluated according to the following criteria:
+Each written application, Semi-Finals pitch, and Finals pitch will be reviewed by a panel of judges

 - Achievability: How practical is the idea and is there a market need?